ozkriff/ozkriff.github.io-src/content/2019-09-16--devlog-zemeroth-v0-6/index.md

 ![image files](status-effect-icons-images.png)

-If there're more than one lasting effect applied to one agent, icons are stacked vertically:
+If there's more than one lasting effect applied to one agent, icons are stacked vertically:

 ![stacked icons demo](status-effect-icons-stacked.png)

-The icons are twice the size of brief info dots, because they're more detailed.
+The icons are twice the size of brief info dots because they're more detailed.

 [pr511]: https://github.com/ozkriff/zemeroth/pull/511